Thousand Island Lake or Qiandao Lake — Pearls on Water and Submerged Millennial Cities

 How Was Thousand Island Lake Formed?

-The Thousand Island Lake area used to be a place where located some Neolithic sites, and counties where people had been living for thousands of years.
+The Thousand Island Lake area used to be a place with some Neolithic sites and counties where people had been living for thousands of years.

-These 1078 islands actually are the peaks of mountains or hills that were submerged beneath the water.
+These 1078 islands are the peaks of mountains or hills submerged beneath the water.

 Bike Path Next to Thousand Island Lake, Photo from Official Site.